espressif/esp-idf/examples/peripherals/i2s/i2s_basic/i2s_tdm/README.md

 ### Hardware Required

-* A development board with any one of ESP32-C3 or ESP32-S3 SoC
+* A development board with any supported Espressif SOC chip (see `Supported Targets` table above)
 * A USB cable for power supply and programming

 ### Configure the Project